IoTOpenSource/IOx-Canbus/README.md

 2. Access to the router’s configuration interface (CLI or Web).
 3. The Car Diagnostics IOx Application package (pre-built).
-4. A basic understanding of Cisco networking commands.
+4. A basic understanding of Cisco networking commands. or if wants to make application using your own
+6. IOxclient installed on your development machine.

 ---